How do I connect to my webspace via SSH?

 php -v

-If you want to specifically call a different PHP version, you can do this directly via the SSH connection.
-You can display all currently available PHP versions here by entering php followed by hitting the tab key twice.
+If you want to specifically call up a different PHP version, you can also do this directly via the SSH connection.
+All currently available PHP versions can be displayed here by entering php followed by pressing the Tab key twice.

-For example, if you want to call PHP 8.2, you need to enter the following:
+If, for example, you want to call PHP 8.2, you need to enter the following:

 php8.2